phpMussel/phpMussel/_docs/readme.en.md

 1) By your reading this, I'm assuming you've already downloaded an archived copy of the script, decompressed its contents and have it sitting somewhere on your local machine.
 From here, you'll want to work out where on your host or CMS you want to place those contents.
 A directory such as `/public_html/phpmussel/` or similar (though, it doesn't matter which you choose, so long as it's something secure and something you're happy with) will suffice. *Before you begin uploading, read on..*

-2) Open `phpmussel.php`, look for the line beginning with `$vault=`, and replace the string between the following quotation marks on that line with the exact true location of the `vault` directory of phpMussel.
-You'll have noticed such a directory in the archive you would've downloaded (unless you feel up to re-coding the whole script, you'll need to maintain the same file and directory structure as it was in the archive originally).
-This `vault` directory should be one directory level beyond the directory that the `phpmussel.php` file will exist in.
-Save file, close.

-3) (Optional; Strongly recommended for advanced users, but not recommended for beginners or for the inexperienced): Open `phpmussel.ini` (located inside `vault`) - This file contains all the directives available for phpMussel.
+2) Optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open `phpmussel.ini` (located inside `vault`) - This file contains all the directives available for phpMussel.
 Above each option should be a brief comment describing what it does and what it's for.
 Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

-4) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the `*.txt`/`*.md` files, but mostly, you should upload everything).
+3) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the `*.txt`/`*.md` files, but mostly, you should upload everything).

-5) CMHOD the `vault` directory to "777".
+4) CMHOD the `vault` directory to "777".
 The main directory storing the contents (the one you chose earlier), usually, can be left alone, but CHMOD status should be checked if you've had permissions issues in the past on your system (by default, should be something like "755").

-6) Next, you'll need to "hook" phpMussel to your system or CMS.
+5) Next, you'll need to "hook" phpMussel to your system or CMS.
 There are several different ways in which you can "hook" scripts such as phpMussel to your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a require() or include() command.
 Usually, this'll be something stored in a directory such as `/includes`, `/assets` or `/functions`, and will often be named something like `init.php`, `common_functions.php`, `functions.php` or similar.
 You'll have to work out which file this is for your situation; If you encounter difficulties in working this out for yourself, visit the phpMussel support forums and let us know; It's possible that either myself or another user may have experience with the CMS that you're using (you'll need to let us know which CMS you're using), and thus, may be able to provide some assistance in this area.
 To do this [to use require() or include()], insert the following line of code to the very beginning of that core file, replacing the string contained inside the quotation marks with the exact address of the `phpmussel.php` file (local address, not the HTTP address; it'll look similar to the vault address mentioned earlier).

-`<?php require("/user_name/public_html/phpmussel/phpmussel.php"); ?>`
+`<?php require '/user_name/public_html/phpmussel/phpmussel.php'; ?>`

 Save file, close, reupload.